-What are your associations with the word "business"?
+What are your associations with the word “business”?
 What names come to mind with this word?
 Probably, you will name Google, Amazon or Facebook – the biggest market players with annual revenue of hundreds of billions.
 Surely, they are businesses.
 However, the leading role belongs to SMBs – small and medium-sized businesses.
 These teams exist in every industry and are responsible for insane cumulative revenue.
-Similarly to large corporations, these brands also can benefit from dedicated software, e.g. ERP for midsize company.
-We are to look at key points about this enterprise-grade apps’ type in details.
+Similar to large corporations, these brands also can benefit from dedicated software, e.g. ERP for midsize companies.
+We are to look at key points about this enterprise-grade apps’ type in detail.

 First things first, you may be interested in the idea of midsized companies.
 They are placed right between small local teams and worldwide multinational corporations.
 In other words, midsized brands represent the main development stage for almost any company.
 Looking at numbers, Gartner experts define medium business as a corporation with 100 to 999 employees and/or $50 million to $1 billion in annual revenue.

 In the USA, the local Department of Commerce uses formal standards to define the size for each specific industry.
-These standards are based on a number of employees, annual revenue, and NAICS codes.
+These standards are based on the number of employees and annual revenue.
 For example, if you are an owner in a towing firm, then you should look for rules in the Motor Vehicle Towing category.
 It specifies that a business must have $7.5 million to $1 billion in revenue to be considered as a midsized team.
 This sector doesn’t have rules for employees.
 Simultaneously, a record company requires at least 250 employees to become a medium-sized team, while magazine publishers must hire at least 1000 workers.

 You can see that mid brands have several unique features.
 With this knowledge, it should be easier to get the idea of an ERP system for midsize company.
 Thus, let’s discover how enterprise-grade apps work, particularly, in the sector of SMBs.